claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

 ## DEVELOPER GUIDE

 A more detailed description of the project may be needed for modifying and acting on [Project Bianchini Agroclimatology].
-The script is organized in modules:
+The script is organized in modules.
+The developer can have a live description on what a module is doing by setting to True the global variable [debug]:

+debug = True

+Moduls are:
 ### main.py

 This Python module serves as the main entry point for 'Project Bianchini Agroclimatology.'
 The module orchestrates the entire workflow of the project, including creating a project directory, checking and downloading a dataset from a specified URL, extracting relevant information, and visualizing results through a dashboard using Dash.